 How to repair your credit score

-If you want to rebuild your credit score, check out a few top tips on how to improve your credit rating.
-Some steps that you can take include:
+All of that being said, if you want to rebuild your credit score check out a few top tips on how to improve your credit rating.
+You may not be able to make use of every tip below, but some of them may prove useful in repairing your credit score.
+That being said, some steps that you can take include:

-- Pay off any outstanding loans and debts
+- Paying off any outstanding loans and debts

-- Hold onto any accounts that have a positive record of repayments
+- Holding onto any accounts that have a positive record of repayments